 If you want a magic pill then feel free to waste your time on the numerous quick fixes you’ll find if you search for the term, ‘exercises to improve posture’.
 Sorry to disappoint but no single exercise will fix the problem, whatever it may be.
 The content online is mixed, to say the least.
 There are a couple of relatively comprehensive video tutorials but one thing that struck me when reviewing the material is that there is mostly no assessment in order to arrive at any given diagnosis, sometimes no specific referral to any specific postural dysfunction, and no base in science (content for content’s sake to gain clicks).
 Some may provide relief and stretch a tight muscle in the short term but will not restore optimal biomechanics.

+Sometimes a postural dysfunction is plain to see, other times not.
 Enter Corrective Exercise, a science-backed protocol that addresses imbalance in the human movement system.
 First comes a detailed assessment.
 There are cases where a visual assessment is enough to determine postural dysfunction, as in the picture on my web page, but other times it is necessary to undertake a movement screen and further manual strength and range of motion testing.
 Once an assessment is done and over and underactive muscles are identified we move on to a 4-stage protocol:

 - Release tight muscles